TailorDone/MSDscript/README.md

           <li>Errors:</li>
           <ul>
              <li> let x = 5 _in x + 2 </li>
+             <li> A _ must precede let or the following error will occur: "Invalid input for an expression" or "_let expected" if used as an inner expression
              <li> _let x = 5 in x + 2 </li>
+             <li> A _ must precede in or the following error will occur: "_in expected"</li>
              <li> _let x 5 _in x + 2 </li>
+            <li> A = must follow the variable for proper assignment in or the following error will occur: "equal expected"</li>
           </ul>
         </ul>
       <li>If/Else Expressions</li>